 Reserve - Luna is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Reserve - Luna with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.30% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Reserve - Luna is quite a bit lower than the national average among all cities of 21.84%: just 12.30% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Reserve - Luna in 2022 was $21,101, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $84,404 for a family of four.
 However, Reserve - Luna contains both very wealthy and poor people as well.